 It’s becoming ridiculous how many times Marc Sneyd has stepped up to deliver in a Hull FC shirt – he’s the man for the big occasion, the man with the mercurial left boot so cool under pressure that he could sell ice to an eskimo.
-Producing the goods when it mattered most once again, Sneyd slotted over the first ever score in Super League Golden Point.
+Producing the goods when it mattered most once again, Sneyd slotted over the first ever killing blow in Super League Golden Point.
 Game, set, and match Hull FC.
 Bedlam.
 The 1500 or so strong away end goes mental.

 Hull were already looking good, but once the big fella came on with his bald shiny head the intensity and the performance of everyone else went up.
 That’s the story of Gareth Ellis’ rugby league career.
 He inspires others to greatness, as we found out at Wembley not once but twice.
 Hopefully, and at the risk of sounding premature after our first win since the FIFA World Cup last summer, more to come.